-The availability of lateral preferential pathways along ducting routes is most likely to be the primary migration pathway for this Site due to the presence of industrial properties within close proximity of the indicative leak location.
+The availability of lateral preferential pathways along ducting routes is likely to be a pollutant linkage due to the significant presence of industrial and infrastructure within close proximity of the indicative leak location.
+These utilities may act as a preferential pathway migrating COPCs towards the River Liffey.